open-telemetry/opentelemetry.io/content/en/ecosystem/integrations.md

 {{% alert title="Note" color="info" %}}

-If you provide external integration of OpenTelemetry for any kind of library, service, or app, then [add it to the registry](/ecosystem/registry/adding).
+If you provide external integration of OpenTelemetry for any kind of library, service, or app, then [consider adding it to the registry](/ecosystem/registry/adding).

 If you adopt OpenTelemetry for Observability as an end user and do not provide any kind of services around OpenTelemetry, see [Adopters](/ecosystem/adopters).

-If you provide a solution that consumes OpenTelemetry to offer Observability to end users, see [Vendors](/ecosystem/vendors).
+If you provide a solution that consumes OpenTelemetry to offer observability to end users, see [Vendors](/ecosystem/vendors).

 {{% /alert %}}